 In the contemporary era, going green is the goal of almost every top tech-savvy company in the world.
-These mainstream tech companies have realized that going green not only increases social corporate responsibility outlook and the acquiring more business leads but also in smoothening operations and reducing the overall energy costs.
+These mainstream tech companies have realized that going green not only increases social corporate responsibility outlook and acquiring more business leads but also in smoothening operations and reducing the overall energy costs.

 The companies have also recognized that it helps in reducing the negative impacts they pose to the environment.
 One of the chief target areas by these tech companies is the initiative of using green energy.
 Therefore, let’s take a look at the top 15 tech companies using green energy and how they are using it.